Mary Shelley's Frankenstein

 Review:

-I remember when this film came out.
+This is a film that I remember when it came out.
 It was on the heels of Bram Stoker’s Dracula that was directed by Francis Ford Coppola.
-This was also produced by him as they tried to go grander in the retelling of these classic stories.
-I know I saw this film when it first came out, but didn’t remember a lot of it in my rewatch right after college.
-It had been almost close to a decade before checking it out here.
-My synopsis is when the brilliant, but unorthodox scientist Dr. Victor Frankenstein (Kenneth Branagh) rejects the artificial man that he’s created escapes and later swears revenge.
+This was produced by him as they tried to go grander in the retelling of these classic stories.
+I originally caught this on the film channels but didn’t remember a lot of it in my rewatch right after college.
+It had been almost close to a decade before revisiting it for the Summer Challenge Series on the Podcast Under the Stairs.
+I gave it another watch for my Foray through the Fours.

 This goes back to when Victor was a boy.
 He’s living with his mother, Cherie Lunghi, and father, Ian Holm.
 A young girl, whose mother passed away and named Elizabeth, is going to live with them.
 Victor’s mother is pregnant and dies in childbirth.
 This happens though when Victor is an adult and Elizabeth has grown into Helena Bonham Carter.
 The family is distraught, but Victor makes it his life journey to conquer death.

 He shuns those around him, including Elizabeth.
 She travels to Ingolstadt to see him, just as a breakout of cholera hits, quarantining the city.
 Victor throws himself into his experiments and goes about finishing what Waldman started.
 He is able to bring life to his creature, which is played by De Niro as well.
-Victor has a change of heart and tries to kill his creature.
+Victor has a change of heart and tries to kill his creation.
 It flees before he can though.

 The two end up living two completely different lives.
 Victor goes back home to marry Elizabeth.
-The Creature becomes the ‘spirit of the forest’, living in a barn of a family.
-He does things to help and actually ‘remembers’ how to read.
+The creature becomes the ‘spirit of the forest’, living in a barn of a family.
+He does things to help and ‘remembers’ how to read.
 When this living situation is ruined, he decides it is time to face his creator with an ultimatum.
 He wants a mate so he can experience life and not be alone.
 This requires Victor to break his word and go back to his research.

 My Rating: 8 out of 10